master-lincoln/WG-Tool/README.md

 A web app to keep your shared expenses balanced in a flat share.

 When buying stuff for the community, just enter the items and the total sum.
 Then select every involved person and see the debt chart update.
+Everyone involved can see the new invoice in a personal ATOM feed or get notified by mail.

 ![Screenshot](doc/screen.png)